 About a kilometre away from the conference venue (the Mandarin Oriental on Raffles Avenue) is his latest Singapore project, Duo (opens in new tab), built on land between what he called ‘two completely unrelated buildings.’
 The solution?
 Forming a circular swoop with the twin towers to embrace a plaza that ‘adds to the public life of the city itself, creating a civic nexus for a previously isolated part of the city.’
 The concave façades channel the winds, creating microclimates in the courtyards to create more liveable spaces.

 Ole Scheeren addresses the Brainstorm Design conference (opens in new tab) in Singapore on 6 March 2018.
-Photography: Stefen Chow/Fortune

 With the Interlace, Scheeren avoided towers altogether, instead stacking horizontal structures to create a complex form.
 ‘From the outside it evades logic, but inside there is a precise system of courtyards and gardens, spaces that enhance the diversity of life,’ he said.